 The average life of a barrel in use is five years, however after this time a specialist in making wine barrels (known as a cooper) can shave each stave to reveal fresh oak.
 The staves are then toasted, and sometimes charred with fire, before being reused.
 New barrels release bolder flavours, compared to previously used ones, and while bold flavours may be desirable, used barrels are frequently selected where more subtle or delicate flavours and aromas are preferred.
 Sophisticated winemakers refine their vintages by carefully choosing a mixture of old and new oak to achieve the desired amount of tannin and oak flavours.

 Standard oak barrels generally range in price from $900 to $2000, however larger or specialised barrels may fetch a higher price.
 Oak trees can take hundreds of years to reach an age where they can be felled for barrel production.
-Barrels must travel by sea to get to Australia and when we take that into consideration, the price of barrels is quite reasonable.
 Quality oak barrels are highly sought after by Margaret River’s winemakers.
 Once acquired, these barrels consistently weave their magic, assisted by time-honoured winemaking traditions, to create spectacular local vintages.

 How many years does wine stay in the barrel?